 Enjoy lunch at one of Tipp City’s local restaurants.

-The historic 1928 Mayflower Theater, built at the height of the silent movie era, is now home to the Mayflower Arts Center.
-The Mayflower Arts Center is a visual and performance arts center featuring gallery and exhibit spaces, arts studio, and fine arts retail.
-It also houses a large theater seating 132 people and features a 30′ movie screen and digital projection surround sound.
-The theater is available for lectures, art films, business functions, and private parties.
-The Mayflower Arts Center offers a variety of art classes and workshops for people of all ages and group sizes.
-Groups can enjoy a private tour of this historic Troy Theater, browse the art galleries, take a class, or escape with a movie.
+Mayflower Arts Center is a visual and performance arts center featuring gallery and exhibit spaces, art studios and fine arts retail.
+It also houses a larger theater seating 132 people and features a 30′ movie screen and digital projection surround sound.
+The theater is available for lectures, art films, business functions and private parties.
+The Mayflower offers a variety of art classes and workshops for people of all ages and group sizes.

 Before lunch, enjoy Downtown Troy by visiting the many unique shops located about two blocks in any direction from the town square and beautiful fountain.
-Groups can visit Bakehouse Bread, Winans Chocolates + Coffees, The Blue Bow Boutique, Ark & Echo, The Olive Oasis, David Fair on the Square, Expressions of the Home, Pachamama and many more.
 There is something for everyone.

-Enjoy lunch in downtown Troy and then visit Troy Hayner Cultural Center, a cultural arts center housed in a beautifully restored 1914 mansion, was donated by the Hayner family to the community of Troy to be used for cultural programming, art exhibits and workshops.
-Groups may tour the mansion and enjoy the current art exhibits.
+Enjoy lunch in downtown Troy, then visit the Troy-Hayner Cultural Center, a cultural arts center housed in a beautifully restored 1914 mansion.
+This building is used for cultural programming, art exhibits, workshops and more.

 There are over 60 perfect backdrops across Miami County for that one or two or three special photos, the Miami County Barn Quilts.
 You can decide at some point during your stay in Miami County to drive the entire Barn Quilt Tour or you can take brief detours to a few of them as you are traveling from destination to destination over the course of your stay.
 The barn quilts are 8′ x 8′ squares that are colorful, hand painted folk art renditions of traditional quilt patterns.
 They celebrate the unique rural and agricultural experience in Miami County.
 No two are alike.
 When you stop, feel free to get out, visit with the owners and take photos.

-For a barn quilt brochure, please call Leiann Stewart, Group Sales Manager, at the Miami County Visitors & Convention Bureau at 800-348-8993.
+For a barn quilt brochure, please call Meghan Rodriguez, Group Sales Manager, at the Miami County Visitors & Convention Bureau at 1-800-348-8993.